Dual-Stream Pyramid Registration Network: Experimental Results and Comparisons

 \section{Experimental Results and Comparisons}

-The proposed Dual-PRNet is evaluated on 3D brain MRI registration on two public datasets, LPBA40~\cite{ref_article18} and Mindboggle101~\cite{ref_article19}.

-\textbf{Datasets}.
-LPBA40~\cite{ref_article18} contains 40 T1-weighted MR images, each of which was annotated with 56 subcortical ROIs.
-Mindboggle101~\cite{ref_article19} contains 101 T1-weighted MR images, which were annotated with 25 cortical regions, and can be used to evaluate registration results regarding fine brain structure.
+\textbf{Datasets.} The proposed Dual-PRNet and Dual-PRNet$^{++}$ are evaluated on 3D brain MRI registration on two public datasets, LPBA40~\citep{shattuck2008} and Mindboggle101~\citep{klein2012}.
+The LPBA40~\citep{shattuck2008} contains 40 T1-weighted MR images, each of which was annotated with 56 subcortical ROIs.
+The Mindboggle101~\citep{klein2012} has 101 T1-weighted MR images, which were annotated with 25 cortical regions or 31 cortical regions, and can be used to evaluate registration results with more fine and detailed structure of the brain.

-\textbf{Experimental Settings.} Experiments were conducted by following~\cite{ref_article8}.
-On LPBA40, we train our model on 30 subjects, generating 30$\times$29 volume pairs, and test on the remaining 10 subjects.
-We follow ~\cite{ref_article8} to merge 56 labels into 7 regions on the LPBA40, and center-crop the volumes into a size of $ 160\times192\times160 $.
-On Mindboggle101, the data was divided into 42 subjects (with 1722 pairs) for training, and 20 subjects with 380 pairs for testing.
-All volumes were cropped to $ 160\times192\times160 $.
-For evaluation metrics, we adopted the Dice score, which measures the degree of overlap at the voxel level.
-The proposed Dual-PRNet was implemented in Pytorch and trained on 4 Titan Xp GPUs.
-Batch size was set to 4, due to the limitation of GPU memory.
-We adopt Adam optimization with a learning rate of 1e-4.
+\textbf{Experimental settings.} Our experiments on unsupervised 3D brain MRI registration were conducted by following~\citep{kuang2019}.
+Specifically, on the LPBA40, we train our models on 30 subjects, generating 30$\times$29 volume pairs, and test on the remaining 10 subjects.
+We follow ~\citep{kuang2019} with the provided code\footnote{https://github.com/dykuang/Medical-image-registration.}, and merge 56 labels into 7 regions specified as: Frontal Lobe, Parietal Lobe, Occipital Lobe, Temporal Lobe, Cingulate Lobe, Putamen, and Hippocampus, which were defined by the major clinical structures of the brain (e.g., each cortical lobe, plus three more regions).
+Then we center-crop the volumes into a size of $ 160\times192\times160 $.
+On the Mindboggle101, we adopt the 25 cortical regions in our experiments on the registration task, and further merge the 25 cortical regions into five large regions corresponding to five anatomical structures of the brain: Frontal lobe, Parietal lobe, Occipital lobe, Temporal lobe, and Cingulate lobe, again by following the implementation details of \cite{kuang2019}.
+The data was divided into 42 subjects (with 1722 pairs) for training, and 20 subjects with 380 pairs for testing.
+All volumes were cropped with size of $ 160\times192\times160 $.